zapcriativo/bliss-rn-alan/readme.md

 ## Installation

-In project root folder run the commands above in terminal to install node dependencies modules
+In the project's root folder run the commands above on the terminal to install node dependencies modules

 ```
 npm install